apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 SpectatorHistogram supports ingesting pre-aggregated histograms in real-time and batch.
 They can be sent as a JSON map, keyed by the spectator bucket ID and the value is the count of values.
 This is the same format as the serialized JSON representation of the histogram.
-The keys need not be ordered or contiguous e.g.
+The keys need not be ordered or contiguous.
+For example:

 ```json
 { "4":  8, "5": 15, "6": 37, "7": 9, "8": 3, "10": 1, "13": 1 }